Last updated 10 am on 28 September 2020.

 Campus research work will continue with the current restricted number of staff and students.
 In addition, essential work on asset maintenance and COVID response continues.
 There are continued restrictions on campus entry.
 An online system for pre-screening health and travel history of visitors as well as campus staff who have been away for over 10 days, has been activated.
 PIs and reporting officers must log into this link to initiate clearance for return of students/staff, and to bring in visitors as per the procedures.

 All people should wear a surgical or other approved mask while on campus, and must also maintain distancing of at least 2 metres.
 This does NOT do away with the need to hand sanitize.
 Please see Campus Entry Rules.
-Please also note updated rules for bench work and use of QR code logging of entry and exit.
+Please also note updated rules for bench work.
+Use of the QR code logging of entry and exit in the various zones of the campus is compulsory.
 All personnel should observe the zoning and batch system, and must only be present on campus for the minimum time taken to accomplish their jobs.

-The campus Chief Medical Officer sets and periodically updates quarantine terms, based on medical advisories and his input from the city/state/national medical authorities.
-These terms are not up for discussion..
+The Covid Response Team sets and periodically updates quarantine terms, based on medical advisories and his input from the city/state/national medical authorities.
+These terms are designed to strike a balance between safety and functionality.

 If you have travelled internationally or domestically, by AIR or any other means, you must self-quarantine for 14 days.